AnonymouX47/term-image/docs/source/guide/concepts.rst

 extensions), making the usage of one class directly compatibile with another, except when using style-specific features.

-Hence, the covenience functions :py:class:`~term_image.image.AutoImage`, :py:class:`~term_image.image.from_file` and :py:class:`~term_image.image.from_url`
+Hence, the factory functions :py:class:`~term_image.image.AutoImage`, :py:class:`~term_image.image.from_file` and :py:class:`~term_image.image.from_url`
 provide a means of render-style-agnostic usage of the library.
 These functions automatically detect the best render style supported by the :term:`active terminal`.